-3. Materials standards and specifications.
-Except as otherwise specified in the general requirements for each zoning district, all plant and non-plant material shall be installed in accordance with the following standards:

-- (1)(2) Irrigation.
+- 3. Materials standards and specifications.
+Except as otherwise specified in the general requirements for each zoning district, all plant and non-plant material shall be installed in accordance with the following standards: - (1) a.
+Maintenance-free non-plant material.
+All non-plant site features shall be durable and as maintenance-free as reasonably possible. - (1)(2) Irrigation.
 All required landscaped areas shall be irrigaPlant quality.
 Plant materials used in compliance with provisions of this Ordinance shall be nursery grown, free of pests and diseases, hardy in Washtenaw County, in conformance with the standards of the American Association of Nurserymen, and shall have passed any inspections required under state regulations. - (2)(3) Plastic plant material prohibited.
 Plastic and other nonorganic, nonliving plant materials shall be prohibited from use. - (4) Plant material size, location, and spacing.
 The following specifications shall apply to all plant material required by this section: